mecha-cms/mecha/README.md

  - Improved alert counter and serializer.
 Counting alert messages or converting them into a JSON string will not clear the alert session.
  - Fixed form extension bug that caused the comment duplicate checker to fails to work.
  - Improved HTTP response headers API.
 They are now case-insensitive.
+ - Improved markdown extension.
+It is now possible to generate HTML `<figure>` element automatically from every image that appears alone in a paragraph.

 ### 2.2.2